sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 </div>
 ```

+In the `AuthenticationPage` component, the `idp` const defines what is
+presented as the name of the identity provider in the sign up confirm
+page.
+By default, it uses the IdP ID stored in a cookie with a
+capitalized first letter.
+In case that is not sufficient approach given
+the IdP ID in use, a custom name for the identity provider can be used
+by, for example, by comparing the IdP ID in the cookie to the one used
+by your proxy IdP and overriding the default when suitable.

 That's it!
 In order to integrate some other identity provider, implement
 their authentication flow using Passport.js or some other method and use
 the utility functions in `api-util/idToken.js` accordingly to wrap the